God’s Law Changed

 There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?

-There is only one Lawgiver—God; however, we have learned there is a second entity claiming to be a lawgiver.
+There is only one Lawgiver—God.
+Yet we have learned that there exists a religious power claiming to be a lawgiver as well, one that considers itself justified in altering the law of God Himself, thereby placing its authority above His (2 Thessalonians 2:3-4).
 Jesus warned, “And fear not them which kill the body, but are not able to kill the soul: but rather fear him [God] which is able to destroy both soul and body in hell” (Matthew 10:28).
-One can kill the body, but the Other has power to raise it from the dead (1 Thessalonians 4:16; 1 Corinthians 15:52).
-Whom would you rather obey?
+The Church can kill the body (as it did to millions during the Dark Ages), but God has power to raise it from the dead (1 Thessalonians 4:16; 1 Corinthians 15:52).
+Whom, then, would you rather obey?

 What role will the law play in the last days?